liamst19/liamst19.github.io/_posts/2019-06-18-unique-pointers.md

 }
 ```

-In this case there is no need to call `clear_drawing_ptrs` as we did with the standard pointers.
+In this case there is no need to call `clear_drawing_ptrs()` as we did with the standard pointers.
 It is safer because we won't run the risk of forgetting them, causing memory leaks.
+I've also used `emplace_back` instead of `push_back`; allegedly, this ensures that the pointers are moved, and not copied.

 [Here is the source code version of my notes](https://github.com/liamst19/notes-ptr-vector/blob/master/ptr-notes.cpp).